Cos ϕ vs. power factor λ

 Practice

 This second technical report on the subject of reactive power and in particular the distortion reactive power supplements the first contribution No. 05 (cosphi vs. power factor theory).
 In this report the voltage and current of an light bulb is measured with a power analyzer (PQ-Box 200) in an online measurement, which is controlled by a phase angle control.
-In the appendix of this measurement example the origin of the different types of reactive power are to be illustrated.
+This measurement example is used to illustrate the different types of reactive power.

 1 Measuring example